 (See also Overview of Tubulointerstitial Diseases.)

 Analgesic nephropathy, a type of chronic interstitial nephritis, was originally described in conjunction with overuse of combination analgesics containing phenacetin (typically with aspirin, acetaminophen, codeine, or caffeine).
 However, despite removal of phenacetin from the market, analgesic nephropathy continued to occur.
-Studies to identify the causal agent are equivocal, but acetaminophen, aspirin, and other NSAIDs have been implicated.
+Studies to identify the causal agent are equivocal, but acetaminophen, aspirin, and other nonsteroidal anti-inflammatory drugs (NSAIDs) have been implicated.
 Mechanism is unclear.
-Whether COX-2 inhibitors cause analgesic nephropathy is not known, but these drugs probably can cause acute tubulointerstitial nephritis and nephrotic syndrome due to minimal change disease or membranous nephropathy.
+Whether cyclooxygenase-2 (COX-2) inhibitors cause analgesic nephropathy is not known, but these drugs probably can cause acute tubulointerstitial nephritis and nephrotic syndrome due to minimal change disease or membranous nephropathy.

 Patients present with kidney injury and usually non-nephrotic proteinuria with a bland urinary sediment or sterile pyuria.
 Hypertension, anemia, and impaired urinary concentration are common once renal insufficiency develops.

 Flank pain and hematuria and passage of a renal papilla (causing upper urinary tract obstruction) are signs of papillary necrosis that occur late in the course of disease.